Are you taking new clients? How can I make an appointment?

 Can I use profanity?

 Hell yes.
-From my perspective, even profanity serves a purpose of expression.
-You will also notice that I use profanity without apology.
-It is not my intent to offend individuals who do not appreciate a good profanity filled rant.
+From our perspective, even profanity serves a purpose of expression.
+You will also notice that we may use profanity at times without apology.
+It is not our intent to offend individuals who do not appreciate a good profanity filled rant.
 However, if you’re highly offended by words our culture deems to be bad, we probably won’t get along very well.
 These are just words that are used to express a feeling.

 What about the f-bomb?